Dolnor/EAPD-Codec-Commander/README.md

 					<key>Generate Stream</key>
 					<true/>

 This will produce a popping sound (by issuing mute/resume), ensuring an audio stream is active during wake.

+NB: Make sure "Play feedback when volume is changed" is enabled in Sound preferences!

 If it doesn’t happen for you then try adjusting the delay value.

 					<key>Stream Delay</key>
 					<integer>500</integer>